THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When we first arrived in the Bay of Islands, after motoring up from Whangarei, we arrived at Motuarohia Island, which parallels with a particularly famous explorer…Captain Cook.
 Cook’s first landing in the Bay of Islands was on Motuarohia.

-Some of the island belongs to the Derpartment of Conservation, some of it is private.
+Some of the island belongs to the Department of Conservation, some of it is private.
 It’s a small island, but the bay is large and beautiful.
-We arrived on a Friday, and were surprised at the number of tour boats coming in for a stop.
+We arrived on a Friday and were surprised at the number of tour boats coming in for a stop.
 Sometimes we were swarmed with kayakers, and other times the beach was littered with beachcombers.

-It wasn’t long before friends popped in to join us – Quixtoic with Lewis and Alyssa.
+It wasn’t long before friends popped in to join us – Quixotic with Lewis and Alyssa.
 They’ve spent most of their season doing MAJOR projects (such as new engines) before they head up to Fiji for their first charter season.
 Check out their website for chartering or their blog for boat projects – there are no bareboat charters in Fiji, and they will be operating out of Savusavu, close to some amazingly beautiful places in Fiji.

 Our second night we had Lewis & Alyssa over for dinner (Gyspea Heart had taken off already).
 It was a great chance to break out a bottle of wine and celebrate our anniversary.